-Rachel Lamb, for one, views the Agile methodology as perfect for a situation like the COVD-19 crisis, or any crisis situation.
-Lamb, PMP, is an instructor in Purdue University’s Project Management training program and teaches a course that prepares participants to apply Agile Project Management.
-She has 20 years of process improvement experience in a range of industries, including aerospace, automotive, energy and hospitality.
+Rachel Lamb, PMP®, for one, views the Agile methodology as perfect for a situation like the COVD-19 crisis, or any crisis situation.
+Lamb is an instructor in Purdue University’s Project Management Professional (PMP)® Exam Preparation course and teaches a the new course that prepares participants to apply Agile Project Management.
+Lamb has 20 years of process improvement experience in a range of industries, including aerospace, automotive, energy, and hospitality.

 Here are four ways Agile is made for the kind of uncertain times we’re living through.

 Agile is designed to manage high uncertainty situations where requirements are not well understood at the outset or are rapidly evolving.